ASIC's role in super

 APRA and the Australian Taxation Office (ATO) are co-regulators of the superannuation industry.

-ASIC and APRA are primarily responsible for the supervision of the Corporations Act 2001 and the Superannuation Industry (Supervision) Act 1993 respectively.
-The ATO has a regulatory role in relation to self-managed superannuation funds (SMSFs).
-Super funds also have important reporting and administrative obligations to the ATO.
+ASIC and APRA are primarily responsible for the supervision of the Corporations Act and the SIS Act respectively.
+The ATO is the primary regulator in relation to self-managed superannuation funds (SMSFs).
+Superannuation trustees also have important reporting and administrative obligations to the ATO.

-ASIC has a memorandum of understanding in place with both ATO and APRA to help facilitate the exchange of information between the regulators.
+ASIC has a memorandum of understanding in place with both APRA and the ATO to help facilitate the exchange of information between the regulators.

-Read more about the APRA-ASIC relationship and ASIC's interaction with other regulators and organisations.
+Read more about the ASIC–APRA relationship and ASIC's interaction with other regulators and organisations.

 Super industry liaison

-We engage with the industry and industry associations to share or gather information about regulatory changes or key issues.
-We conduct targeted engagement when issues arise or when we run consultations.
+ASIC regularly engages with the superannuation industry and industry associations to share or gather information about regulatory changes or key issues.
+We conduct targeted engagement when issues arise or as part of a consultation process.
 For example, we may hold roundtable meetings following the release of consultation papers.

-Our approach complements ASIC’s broader liaison delivered through conferences, presentations and targeted updates.
+Our approach complements ASIC’s ongoing liaison through conferences, presentations and updates.

 ASIC issues levy invoices each year to recover its regulatory costs incurred in the previous year from regulated entities.

 Read more about Industry funding.

-ASIC’s Moneysmart website helps consumers and investors take steps to improve their personal finances.
-It provides free, independent guidance with superannuation and retirement calculators for consumers.
+ASIC’s Moneysmart website is a starting point for consumers and investors to make informed financial decisions.
+It provides free, independent guidance and superannuation and retirement calculators for consumers.